Grammy-Nominated Rapper Nipsey Hussle Dead at 33

 Hussle added, "Being self-made also means being comfortable working with what you have.
 It's about realizing there are different levels throughout your journey, and you have to be patient.
 Most people want to skip the process, not knowing that when you skip steps, you miss the lessons."

-Steph Curry, LeBron James, Swizz Beats, Ella Mai, Offset, Issa Rae and so many others mourned the rapper on social media and lamented the loss.
+Steph Curry, LeBron James, Swizz Beatz, Ella Mai, Offset, Issa Rae and so many others mourned the rapper on social media and lamented the loss.

 Hussle and his girlfriend have a son named Kross Asghedom.
-Hussle was also the father to Emani Asghedom.
+Hussle was also the father of Emani Asghedom, who accompanied him to the 2019 Grammys.

 Our thoughts go out to Nipsey Hussle's family and loved ones at this difficult time.

-Note: UPDATE: LAPD tweeted on Sunday evening that they are searching for a suspect in the fatal shooting of rapper Nipsey Hussle.
-"The suspect in the shooting is described as a male black & LAPD South Bureau Homicide is conducting an investigation to locate him and anyone else involved," the department's official Twitter page wrote.
-"You can expect the area of Slauson & Crenshaw to be impacted by streets closures & heavy traffic for several hours."